Kyoto Prefecture

 Huge ginkgo tree…. wonder how old this is

-If you want shuin, or temple stamp, make sure visit temple office, which is a bit apart from hondo.
+If you want shuin, or a temple stamp, make sure to visit the temple office, which is a bit apart from hondo.

 Address